 - Fire Magic (1 Heart) - Sypha fires a burst of flame forward, dealing massive damage.

 - Ice Magic (1 Heart) - Clouds of ice crystals spreads from Sypha, which temporarily freeze enemies in blocks of ice.
 (Allowing them to be destroyed in one hit by another weapon)

 - Lightning Magic (1 Heart) - Sypha fires three balls of lightning, which home in on vulnerable enemies.

 (found after defeating Alucard in Stage 5-05 or by using the secret name "OKUDA")

 Alucard is the final possible companion that can accompany Trevor.
 He is found by taking the lower path after Stage 3-02.
 Although his taller stature makes him an easier target, he has the strongest defense in the game.
 The only sub-weapon Alucard has access to is the Stopwatch.

 His primary weapon is a spell that shoots rapidly traveling fireballs (known as Balls of Destruction) in the direction he's facing (similar to the fireball attacks of Dracula's first form in most Castlevania games).
 Although the fireball is weak, he can fire multiple fireballs at once by collecting special power-ups (the same power-ups as Trevor's whip power-ups).

 Alucard has the special ability to transform into a vampire bat (by holding down on the d-pad and pressing the A button), allowing him to fly around and avoid troublesome areas.
-This ability drains the jewel meter (around 1 jewel a second), which causes him to transform back to normal when it depletes.
+This ability drains the Heart meter (around 1 Heart a second), which causes him to transform back to normal when it depletes.
 He also transforms back to normal when he is damaged and when the player does the button combination a second time.